 At the same time, Tello acknowledges that blackout curtains are essential in a hotel.
 “In this instance it was a question of what was the best way to black out the rooms,” she says.
 In the end, she and architect Nathan Cooprider decided to add a roller shade with a minimal head detail to each room.

 One of the challenges of creating window coverings for a commercial setting rather than a residential one is that they have to meet fire codes.
-Some of the fabrics Tello selected for the project had already been treated with fire retardant.
+Some of the fabrics Tello selected for the project had already been treated with fire-retardant.
 For those that hadn’t, she asked Fabricut Contract, which provided the material, to coordinate with the mill and have fire retardant sprayed on before the fabric was delivered.
+For other commercial fire codes to be met, there needed to be an appropriate number of fire exit signage leading to necessary emergency exits on each floor.
+As well as proper ventilation and much more.

 She and Cooprider also had to answer a question that faces many designers today: whether to make the pull-down shades manual or automated.
 In the end, the Atticus Hotel decided to go with the former.
 “In keeping with that old-world idea, we weren’t trying to be too techy,” Tello says.